-- Moderate structure – Halfway houses that provide a moderate level of structure are still very much a community with an emphasis on personal accountability.
+- Moderate structure – Halfway houses that provide a moderate level of structure are still a community with an emphasis on personal accountability.
 However, this level of structure is generally managed by an individual who monitors resident behavior and enforces house rules.

 - Increased structure – An owner or manager generally runs this type of halfway house and with a trained, credentialed team of addiction professionals.
 Individuals who live in this type of halfway house frequently receive assistance with medical or psychiatric issues.
-They may receive help with life skills, education and vocational training.
+They may receive help with life skills, education, and vocational training.
 A high level of structure is frequently best for people who have just completed rehab.

 Rules: What to Expect at a Halfway House?

 Because sober living homes are a transitional step to fully independent living, you will be expected to act responsibly.
 In most cases, you will pay rent and purchase your own food, much like you would do if you were living on your own.
 You will share chores with other residents.
-You may have to hold a job or attend school during the day, and to be home at a certain time.
-Most sober living homes provide assistance if you need help with job applications or interviews.
+You may have to hold a job or attend school during the day and be home at a certain time.
+Most sober living homes assist if you need help with job applications or interviews.
 Although expectations vary, you may have to attend 12-step meetings.
-A study funded by the National Institute of Health indicated the social support provided by participation in a 12-Step group is a powerful predictor of a positive outcome.

 Most people who live in halfway houses have completed formal outpatient treatment or rehab, as people who have completed treatment are more likely to succeed and gain control of their lives.
 However, some halfway houses may welcome people who are brand new to treatment.
-Halfway houses aren’t equipped to deal with withdrawal, so detox must be completed prior to move-in.
+Halfway houses aren’t equipped to deal with withdrawal, so detox must be completed before move-in.

 How Much Does a Halfway House Cost?